cpmoore/waslp-prometheusExporter/README.md

 ---------|------------
 startDelaySeconds | Start delay before serving any metrics.
 Defaults to `0` path | Path to make metrics avaiable on.
 For instance https://{host}:{port}/prometheusExporter/path1 or https://{host}:{port}/prometheusExporter/path2.
 Defaults to `/` lowercaseOutputName | Lowercase the output metric name.
-Defaults to true. lowercaseOutputLabelNames | Lowercase the output metric label names.
-Defaults to `true`. connection | Configuration for the JMX connection baseURL | Base URL of liberty server.
+Defaults to `true`. lowercaseOutputLabelNames | Lowercase the output metric label names.
+Defaults to `true`. connection | Configuration for the MBean connection. baseURL | Base URL of liberty server.
 Full JMX URLs are also supported, but they haven't been throughly tested.
 If not specified the URL will be looked up from the server mbeans. username | The Liberty admin user to use in collective routing or username to authenticate to JMX connection ax.
 This value is required to export collective member metrics. password | Password for supplied user.
 XOR encoded values are supported.
 This value is required to export collective member metrics.